How Does Scoring Work In Lacrosse?

 What is the objective of lacrosse?

-The object of lacrosse is simple, to score more goals than the opposing team before time expires.
+The object of lacrosse is simply to score more goals than the opposing team before time expires.
 Points are scored by getting the ball in the other team’s goal, ideally with a shot attempt.
-Every time the ball enters the goal, the opposing team is awarded 1 point (except in some professional lacrosse leagues where there are 2 point goals).
+Every time the ball enters the goal, the opposing team is awarded one point (except in the PLL where there are two point goals).
 Players may not handle the ball with their hands but are instead equipped with sticks that have a mesh pocket on one end to carry the ball.
-The sport is played on a large field 110 yards long by 60 yards wide.
-Players are divided into defense, midfield, attack, and one goalie for each team.